mcclure/emily/doc/tutorial.md

     do: apple.describe

 This prints "`It is red`".
-You'll notice I did something new here-- I defined `description` as a function with no arguments.
+You'll notice I did something new here — I defined `description` as a function with no arguments.
 If you do this, it actually becomes a one-argument function that throws its argument away.
 You can then execute the function later by passing it any value you like, or passing it to `do` (a builtin which invokes a function with the argument `null`).

 Emily objects have inheritance, although they do not have classes.
 Instead, they use "prototypes", which is just a fancy way of saying that objects can inherit from other objects.